 This portion of Isaiah’s song is in response to a complaint that God didn’t know what his people were going through.
 That he was distant and uncaring.
-And it echos a cry of many people today.
-Where is God when I am hurting.
+And it echoes the cry of many people today.
+Where is God when I am hurting?

 Hope in the Lord

 God is above all.
 He is not like us.
-He does not grow weary like we do.
-And his underestanding of his creation and his purpose in it is beyond our ability to comprehend.
-We may feel abandoned, left to our own devices.
-But, be assured, God has not forgotten us.
+He does not grow weary as we do.
+And his understanding of his creation and his purpose in it is beyond our ability to comprehend.
+We may feel abandoned, and left to our own devices.
+But God has not forgotten us.
 We may not understand what he is doing.
 But we can rest assured that he is in control.